Mark Stoermer: Dark Arts (2016)

 Dark Arts was released on August 5, 2016, as a self-release on St. August Records.
 The album was written and produced by Stoermer.
 David Hopkins was also involved in writing and production.
 The album was mixed and engineered by Robert Root.

 The first single "Spare the Ones that Weep" was released on July 22, 2016.
 Soon after the second single "Are Your Stars Out?" was released on July 29, 2016, and was featured on Billboard along with an interview in which Stoermer talked about his inspiration for the song's lyrics.
 The album was sold digitally, on CD, and on vinyl.

 Stoermer talked about his idea for writing "Dark Arts" with Interview Magazine: "I wanted to do at least one [record] that was an album experience, even though the days of the album experience may be over.
 If anything, it may be a tribute to those times...
 Maybe someone out there will have that experience with this album."

-Soaked in sixties psychedelic foundations, the album is noticeably different from the work he is known for in the Killers.
+The album is noticeably different from the work he is known for with the Killers, consisting mainly of sixties psychedelic foundations.